16 fun facts about Montréal

 1. Montréal loves to learn

-With four universities, seven other degree-awarding institutions, and 12 colleges — locally known as CEGEPs — in an eight-kilometre radius, Montréal has the highest concentration of post-secondary students of all major cities in North America (4.38 students per 100 residents, followed by Boston at 4.37 students per 100 residents).
+With four universities, seven other degree-awarding institutions, and 12 colleges — locally known as CEGEPs — in an eight-kilometre radius, Montréal has among the highest concentrations of post-secondary students of all major cities in North America.
 It’s a veritable city of knowledge.

 Montréal Convention Centre (Palais des congrès de Montréal) - Business